knowerlittle/shopup-www/README.md

 ## Known Issues
 * Currently account creation is only available for 'Brands'
-* Platform is still in development
+* Platform is still under development

 ---
 No Copyright 2018